 Much of the artwork throughout the hotel was commissioned expressly for the Resort; guests encounter these pieces for the very first time, stimulating thought and reflection.
 Featured artists include David Ellis, Miya Ando, Haure Shimomoto, Sky Pape, Brooks Shane Salzwedel and Lauren Collin among others.

 The outdoor facilities, set in nature to provide a beautiful picture frame around each experience, include a 24-hour fitness facility, two movement studios, a yoga pavilion and outdoor yoga spaces, 18-hole putting course, ten onsen baths, an oasis pool with lap lanes, and lush gardens featuring tropical trees and flowers sharing space with sculptures and art.
-Artists exhibited outdoors including Fernando Botero, Jaume Plensa, Robert Indiana, Mark Quinn and more.
+Artists exhibited outdoors including Fernando Botero, Jaume Plensa, Mark Quinn, Joel Shapiro and more.